Pamela Anderson: Relationships

 There was extensive unconfirmed media speculation that the marriage was pregnancy-related, based on Anderson's representative's refusal to comment on the question.

 On November 10, 2006, it was announced that Anderson had miscarried while in Vancouver shooting a new film, Blonde and Blonder.
 Seventeen days later, on November 27, 2006, Anderson filed for divorce in Los Angeles County Superior Court, citing irreconcilable differences.
 Some news reports had suggested that Kid Rock's outrage during a screening of Borat, in which Anderson has a cameo role, led to filing for divorce two weeks later.

 In February 2007, Anderson said that she often had sex with Lee since their divorce.
 In June 2008, Lee said that they were trying to reconcile.

 In September 2007, Anderson stated on The Ellen DeGeneres Show that she was engaged.
 On September 29, Anderson and Rick Salomon applied for a marriage license in Las Vegas.
 On October 6, 2007, Anderson married Salomon in a small wedding ceremony at The Mirage, between her two nightly appearances at the Planet Hollywood Resort and Casino in Hans Klok's magic show.
 The couple separated on December 13, and on February 22, 2008, Anderson requested through the courts that the marriage be annulled, citing fraud.

 In October 2013, Anderson stated on The Ellen DeGeneres Show that she and Salomon were "friends with benefits".
 In January 2014, she announced that she had remarried Salomon on an unspecified date.
 Anderson filed for divorce from Salomon in February 2015.
 The divorce was finalized on April 29, 2015.

 Anderson began dating French footballer Adil Rami in 2017.
 In late June 2019, Anderson declared on an Instagram post that the relationship with Rami was over.
 On January 20, 2020 Anderson married Hollywood producer Jon Peters.
 On February 1, 2020, Anderson announced she and Peters had separated, and later claimed to have never been legally married to Peters.
 On December 24, 2020, Anderson married Dan Hayhurst, her bodyguard.
-On January 21, 2022, Anderson announced that she had split with Hayhurst.
+On January 21, 2022, Anderson announced that she had filed for divorce and split with Hayhurst.